 It has been observed that while many analytical capabilities were deployed such as online analytical processing (OLAP), ad hoc query and parameterized reports, they were never fully embraced by business users, analysts and managers because of their limited involvement in the entire exercise.
 All this is still perceived as IT-driven efforts by business users and as a result, business users struggle to maximize the full potential of analytics and insights they could have generated through BI platforms.
 Because of their lack of involvement, they find these BI solutions too difficult to leverage for actual business use cases and benefits.
 They either prefer to continue with their “old” ways of generating metrics through laborious efforts & playing with excel sheets OR, keep on looking for alternative solutions in search for best BI solution.

 Organizations tend to make a lot of common mistakes when deciding and executing their BI strategy.
 In the blind pursuit of jumping on the popular perception and technology bandwagon, they at times forget to do the necessary due diligence and fundamental ground work which eventually would lead to failures.
-While planning a BI investment in near future, here are some common mistakes which organizations must avoid.
+While planning a BI investment in near future, here are some common mistakes that organizations must avoid.
 These mistakes if not dealt properly may lead to run up costs, adoption issues, and execution failures.

 Mistakes To Avoid